Veronica Bingham, Countess of Lucan: Isolation, and the ITV documentary

-Estranged from many friends and family and with strained relationships with her children, Lady Lucan reportedly led a solitary life in the years following the attack.
-Her social circle dwindled and she became a figure largely associated with the sensational and tragic events of 1974.
-However in 2017, she agreed to participate in an ITV documentary titled My Husband, the Truth, in which she revisited her memories of the attack and provided insights into her marriage and her perspective on Lord Lucan's disappearance.
-Filmed shortly before her death, the documentary marked one of her last public reflections on her life and the Lucan case, in which she openly discussed her theories on Lucan's fate and her experience living under the shadow of his alleged crimes.
+Estranged from many friends and family and with strained relationships with her children, Veronica reportedly lived a solitary life in the years after the attack.
+Her social circle diminished and she became a figure largely associated with the events of 1974.
+In 2017, she agreed to take part in an ITV documentary, My Husband, the Truth, in which she revisited her memories of the attack and discussed her marriage and her view of John's disappearance.
+Filmed shortly before her death, it was one of her final public reflections on her life and the case, during which she outlined her theories on John's fate and her experience living under the shadow of his alleged crimes.

 Death and legacy

-Lady Lucan spent her final years living alone in Belgravia, London.
-Although she had not received a formal diagnosis, she believed she had Parkinson's disease.
-On 26 September 2017, she died by suicide at the age of 80.
-The inquest found that she had taken a fatal combination of alcohol and barbiturates, with the coroner ruling the cause of death as respiratory failure due to poisoning.
-It was also confirmed during the inquest that she had previously discussed assisted suicide with a friend and attended an Exit International meeting on the topic in the year prior to her death.
+Veronica died by suicide on 26 September 2017, aged 80.
+She believed she had Parkinson's disease, although she had not been diagnosed with the condition.
+Veronica told a friend that she was worried about her health and finances in the period leading up to her death.
+She owned books on suicide and had attended a meeting on assisted dying.
+An inquest found that she died from respiratory failure caused by alcohol and barbiturate poisoning.

-In her will, Lady Lucan left her entire fortune to Shelter, a UK-based homeless charity.
+In her will, Veronica left her entire estate to Shelter, a UK-based homeless charity.

 Memoir

-Lady Lucan's memoir, A Moment in Time, was published in 2017, shortly after her death.
-The book reflects on her troubled marriage to Lord Lucan and the events that led to the murder of Sandra Rivett.
-It also touches on her personal experiences, her estrangement from her children and the ongoing mystery surrounding her husband's disappearance.
+Veronica's memoir, A Moment in Time, was published in 2017, shortly after her death.